marciafc/hype.usp-machine-learning/README.md

-# curso de Machine Learning do Hype-USP - 2025
+# Curso de Machine Learning do Hype-USP - 2025

 📆 Datas e Conteúdo